DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## EXTT_TURNTABLE(id,vpin,home,description...)

-This statement will create the EXΓÇæTurntable turntable/traverser object only, so you will need a separate HAL() statement for an EXΓÇæTurntable device driver.
+Defines the EXΓÇæTurntable turntable/traverser object only, so you will need a separate HAL() statement for an EXΓÇæTurntable device driver.

 - homeAngle  the angle of the home position, valid angles are 0 - 3600
 - quoted description...